 This past spring, just after its twelfth anniversary, Bill relocated Hosko Gallery to a new downtown location near the corner of Fifth and Wabasha Streets just off Ecolab Plaza.
 The extensive renovation of the Endicott Arcade on Fifth building where his gallery had been for three years was completed in early 2005.
-In May of that year Bill opened a second small business just across the grand refurbished hall from Hosko Gallery.
+In May of that year, Bill opened a second small business just across the refurbished great hall from Hosko Gallery.

 Sweet William & Tea was a Scottish-themed tea shop he designed and built.
 Scotland, you say?
 Bill has always had a fascination for that faraway country.
 He sees great beauty in the lonely and rugged landscapes.
 The centuries old castles are of great interest, but more so are the more humble dwellings; farms and cottages scattered across the most remote terrains.

-He installed the business to compliment his nearby gallery certainly and to bring even more life to the refurbished arcade, but also he wanted to help a small group of individuals become self-employed with no out of pocket expense.
+He installed the business to compliment his nearby gallery certainly and to bring more life to the refurbished arcade, but also he wanted to help a small group of individuals become self-employed with no out of pocket expense.
 With a smile, Bill acknowledges that within a few days for some and two months for the rest, all five had departed.
 The responsibilities of self-employment were not their cup of tea.
 He could write a small volume about the experiences with the tea shop while running the gallery business simultaneously, but he has no regrets.
 The tea shop will perhaps reopen againÖ Stay tuned.

-People asked how could he leave after investing some much of himself in the building.
+By the spring of 2006, Bill had invested hundreds of hours in the Endicott Arcade renovation.
+The formerly forlorn and depressing property had become a place of beauty and life again.
+It was time to move on.
+People asked how could he leave after investing so much of himself in the building.
 Bill understood the property was now safe from demolition and that new tenants would someday take his place.
-Maintaining a life in Saint Paul and another out on the Great Plains since 1994 has been a great, yet unplanned life for him.
+Due to his frugal nature, maintaining a life in Saint Paul and another out on the Great Plains since 1994 has been a great and unplanned way of life for him.